 My boyfriend and I have been having sex for a few months now, and it still hurts a lot of the time.
 It’s not HORRIBLE, but my vagina just feels kind of raw and sore.
 I expected pain the first time, not the 10th or 20th!
 Are we doing something wrong?

-We’re so sorry that you’re going through this.
+We’re so sorry that you’re experiencing painful sex.
 In an ideal world, sex would always be about intimacy, pleasure, fun and exploration—not pain or stress.
 Unfortunately, that’s not always the world we live in.
 Pain during sex is actually fairly common for people with vaginas.
 It’s called dyspareunia, and close to 3 out of 4 women have experienced it at some time in their lives.

 We discuss some common reasons people experience pain during sex below, but really you should talk to a healthcare provider.
 A gynecologist or adolescent medicine specialist can help you figure out what’s going on and give you peace of mind.